Song of the Day – Sona Jobarteh – Jarabi and Gambia

 Diana Haddad, from Lebanon, is a superstar in the Arab world – and has been for twenty years now.
 Cheb Khaled – an international star from Algeria who popularized raï music (an Algerian folk style that incorporates European and Arabic influences).
 With its simple lyrics – Diamonds & Pearls – and performed in a dialect that could be understood across the Arab world, this song was a huge hit on its release in 2006.

-Song of the Day – from Britain in the 90s remixed – “Brimful of Asha”
+Another song of the Day – from Britain in the 90s remixed – “Brimful of Asha”

 A catchy tune from the Brit indie band, Cornershop.
 They took their name from the stereotype of British Asians running corner shops.
 The 1997 song, “Brimful of Asha,” was a breakthrough hit for them.
 The version below is a recent remix.
 “Asha” refers to the Indian film star Asha Bhosle and Bollywood film music, as well as the Hindi word for “hope.”
 A delightful example of Indian influences in contemporary Brit pop…